-If we had to give a one-word answer?
-Content.
+If we had to give a one-phrase answer?
+Good content, well-promoted.

 Of course, you have to have the right fundamentals in place.
 Those include:

 But, you also need domain authority.
-And to build domain authority, you need a competitive blog and a competitive blog means good content.
+And to build domain authority, you need a competitive blog and a competitive blog means good content, well promoted.

-It takes time and effort but knowing how diverse content can be is the first step in choosing the content that’s right for your site.
-Knowing just how many different types of content you can choose from can help you find the kind of content that works best for you.
+It takes time and effort, but knowing how diverse content can be is the first step in choosing the content that’s right for your site.
+Knowing just how many different types of blog posts you can choose from can help you find the kind of content that works best for you.

 That should reduce content anxiety and relieve writer’s block.

-Here are ten(ish) types of content that will help you build domain authority and build an effective content strategy.
+Here are ten(ish) types of blog posts that will help you build domain authority and craft an effective content strategy.

 1. A “What” Post

-This is a generic explainer post that shares information or communicates a point.
+This is a generic type of blog post that shares information or communicates a point.
 It’s the most general type of post and will likely be the bulk of what you publish.